rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Instead of building a wallet from scratch we build on top of the TrustChain superapp [@SuperAppCode] [@SuperAppThesis].
-This app was developed to showcase the capabilities of the kotlin implementation of IPv8 [@kotlin-IPv8].
+This app was developed to showcase the capabilities of the Kotlin implementation of IPv8 [@kotlin-IPv8].
 The superapp in implemented as a collection of different subapps that use the same underlying IPv8 implementation.
 The app includes multiple other projects which we can integrate with the EuroToken system.